 With the exception of certain orchids like the ludisia, gardeners don’t generally grow orchids for their foliage.
-It’s frustrating to stare at an orchid everyday like a watched pot waiting to boil, longing for flowers that never appear.
+It’s frustrating to stare at an orchid every day like a watched pot waiting to boil, longing for flowers that never appear.
 It’s even more frustrating to watch an orchid develop buds that shrivel and drop without ever opening.
-Here are eight reasons your orchid won’t bloom, and what to do about them.
+Many issues that keep your orchids from blooming, however, can be addressed with minor adjustments.

 01 of 08